-Jeffrey is a lecturer and publicly engaged applied theatre scholar in the Center for Arts in Medicine, Jeffrey’s work at UF is a combination of teaching applied theater, directing and producing health related theater and film projects, community engaged research and research translation, and health communication.
+Jeffrey is a Research Assistant Professor and publicly engaged applied theatre scholar in the Center for Arts in Medicine and was the UF College of the Arts Undergraduate Teacher of the Year in 2020 and International Educator of the Year in 2022.
+Jeffrey’s work at UF is a combination of teaching applied theater, directing and producing health related theater and film projects, community engaged research/research translation, and health communication.
 His local and international research focuses on how the arts, specifically theatre and video, can be used to investigate community health issues in order to catalyze public engagement and critical dialogue around health and wellness.
 Jeffrey is a graduate of the University of Victoria (MFA Theatre Directing), University of Cincinnati College Conservatory of Music (MFA Musical Theatre Performance), and McGill University (BMUS Voice Performance) and has trained extensively with the SITI Company and Antonina Garcia (Psychodrama & Sociodrama).

 In 2018/19 Jeffrey created the Undergraduate Certificate program in Applied Theatre for Health at UF in partnership with the School of Theatre and Dance in order to facilitate student research and praxis in Applied Theatre.
 This program explores the myriad of ways theatre can be applied to community settings as tool for research and community building.
-A highlight of the certificate is a partnership with the Mental Health Counselling program in the College of Education through which students in both programs explore the power of theatre in mental health settings.
+A highlight of the certificate is a partnership with the Mental Health Counselling program in the College of Education through which students in both programs explore the power of drama in mental health settings.